vmware-tanzu/build-tooling-for-integrations/docs/build-tooling-getting-started.md

    For the build tooling to understand where your components are located, it needs the `COMPONENTS` variable to be set.
    You can set the `COMPONENTS` variable either in the makefile or as an environment variable.
-We need to provide the component's location, default image name and the package name of the component delimited by a `?` something like
+We need to provide the component's location, default image name and the package name of the component delimited by a `.` something like
    below:

    ```
-   COMPONENTS ?= featuregates?featuregates-controller-manager?featuregates
+   COMPONENTS ?= featuregates.featuregates-controller-manager.featuregates
    ```

    Here `featuregates` is the path to the featuregates component from project's root directory, `featuregates-controller-manager`